jth8090/Grid_Based_Planning_Tutorial/README.md

 * `lecture_docs/GBP_Lecture_3.pdf` – Dijkstra’s algorithm (graph interpretation, optimality proof, relation to BFS)
 * `lecture_docs/GBP_Lecture_4.pdf` – A* search (heuristics, admissibility, consistency, optimality proof)

-You can follow the slides while:

-* running `windows_demo` on a local grid, or
-* running the ROS 2 demos on an actual occupancy map.

 ---

 ## Lecture Videos (YouTube)